longhorn/website/content/docs/0.8.1/architecture.md

 ## Replica Rebuild

 When the controller detects failures in one of its replicas, it marks the replica as being in an error state.
-The Longhorn volume manager is responsible for initiating and coordinating the process of rebuilding the faulty replica as follows:
+The Longhorn Manager is responsible for initiating and coordinating the process of rebuilding the faulty replica as follows:

-- The Longhorn volume manager creates a blank replica and calls the controller to add the blank replica into its replica set.
+- The Longhorn Manager creates a blank replica and calls the controller to add the blank replica into its replica set.
 - To add the blank replica, the controller performs the following operations:
   - Pauses all read and write operations.
   - Adds the blank replica in WO (write-only) mode.